Frequently Asked Questions

 MEDLI is an intensely challenging academic experience.
 Covering a year’s worth of course material in 8 weeks means that you are in class for over 4 hours each day, and should expect to spend at least an additional 4 hours daily outside of class practicing what you have learned (including vocabulary review and homework assignments).
 The instructors will also lead cultural, language, and recreational activities nearly every afternoon or evening.
 You will not have a great deal of free time.
 However, if you take advantage of the program you will be amazed at how far you progress in the language.

-Application and Admission
+Application and Admissions

 This is an accordion element with a series of buttons that open and close related content panels.